Ryan Vaughan

 Ryan was born and raised in Nashville, TN and went to college at Western Kentucky University, graduating with a B.S. in Geography/Meteorology.
 While at WKU, he also carried a minor in Broadcast News.

 Ryan started at KAIT in 2001.
-As you may recall, he left for 3 years to work at another Raycom Media station, WSFA, in Montgomery, AL, before returning to raise my family in Region 8 in 2005.
+As you may recall, he left for 3 years to work at another Gray station, WSFA, in Montgomery, AL, before returning to raise my family in Region 8 in 2005.

-Outside of the television business, Ryan have worked as a Weather Observer for the Federal Aviation Administration.
-He also worked for my Dad's plumbing company for a few years, probably having learned more about life at that job than anywhere else.
-Plus, working with his Dad was an adventure!
+Outside of the television business, Ryan have worked as a Weather Observer for the Federal Aviation Administration and worked for his dad at Vaughan Plumbing Company in Nashville, TN.

+Ryan has volunteered as a CASA in Region 8, is a member of the Greene County Rescue Squad, and is very active in his church, Central Baptist- Paragould Campus.

-Ryan is a full member of the American Meteorological Society and the National Weather Association, also holds the NWA Seal of Approval, and was the 2016 Broadcaster of the Year from the National Weather Association.
+Ryan is a member of the National Weather Association, holds the NWA Seal of Approval, and was the 2016 Broadcaster of the Year from the National Weather Association.

 Tweet Ryan @ryanvaughan or send an email anytime at ryan@kait8.com .